myPOS blog Tips

 Analyse your business expenses

 Of course, you’ll need money to start your venture.
 Before being ready to look out for it, make an estimation of how much you need.
 To make the right decisions regarding funding, evaluate your venture’s projected size and its goals.
-It’s always a good idea to overestimate both the amount and the time it’ll take you to reach the break-even point.
+It’s always a good idea to overestimate both the business debts and the time it’ll take you to reach the break-even point.

 Small and medium-sized businesses often use personal savings and borrow from relatives and friends.
 In case none of these is an option for you, you may approach angel investors.
 Such people may put a significant amount into your start-up and, in return, they’d expect to play an active role in running the business.